 Women are not only more likely than men to prefer male management, but are also more likely to evaluate female leaders more negatively than men. . . .
 The term “queen bee syndrome” was coined to describe successful women, often in male-dominated positions, who, as a result of their competitiveness with other women, undermine the success of other women.
 Intra-gender competition between women has been well-established in the research literature.

 Elsesser (p.
 167) cited the example of a study (involving, again, a hypothetical situation) finding that female participants, but not male participants, would “penalize women who succeed in male gender-typed jobs to salvage their own self-views regarding competence” (Parks-Stamm et al., 2008).
-The reality may be, not that men are holding women back, but that women like H & S use false accusations against men as a pretext, to unite competitive women who might otherwise be at each other’s throats.
+While the situation is not entirely clear, the reality may be, not that men are holding women back, but that women like H & S use false accusations against men as a pretext, to unite competitive women who might otherwise be at each other’s throats.

 There have been plenty of ruthless female leaders and wannabes.
 I’m less concerned with the leader’s sex than with the nature of the institution and the accompanying concept of leadership.
 I do not think employees, customers, or the American public generally, benefit from a culture that gives us power-mad egomaniacs as leaders.
 You see, I spent a few years working in a New York law firm that helped Fortune 500 CEOs exploit their companies for every penny they could get.
 They were disgusting.
 Pigs really don’t impress me.